 Students working toward the Master's degree must maintain at least a 70% average in all course work.
-See also Senate Policy on Grading and Calculation of Averages for details including restrictions on repeating courses.
+A candidate for the Master's degree who does not obtain graduate credit in any course may repeat the course once only, and not more than one course may be repeated.
+Normally, graduate credit will be given only for courses with a minimum grade of 70%.
+See also Senate Policy on Grading and Calculation of Averages.